Kong/kubernetes-ingress-controller/TESTING.md

 # Testing guidelines

-Following guide will help you decide what to test and how to do go about it when changing code in this repository.
+Following guide will help you decide what to test and how to go about it when changing code in this repository.

 ## Testing levels